Dahabiya Nile Cruise: Top 18 Things to Know Before You Go

 Egypt outfit inspiration, at Hatshepsut Temple in Luxor

 The food?
 Top-notch.
-Meals are freshly prepared by an onboard chef, and our boat served daily juices that tasted like sunshine in a glass.
+Meals are freshly prepared by an onboard chef, and our boat served daily juices that I still dream about today.
 My favorite was the mysterious “green juice,” which I’m pretty sure had mint, cucumber, and some form of magic.
 Don’t be surprised if you leave addicted to hummus and planning your next Egyptian feast at home.
-My favorite part about the meals was the location on the main deck (the table in the center of the photo below).
+The best part about the meals was the location on the main deck (the table in the center of the photo below).

 chaise lounges on deck of our dahabiya Nile cruise